LevelFlight Safety Standard

 · Continuing Analysis Surveillance System

-Fly Compliant’s online tools shifted regulatory management of charter flights from outdated paper recordkeeping to digital administration, providing an automated system of checks and balances that ensures each private jet charter flight complies with regulations.
+Fly Compliant’s online tools shifted regulatory management of charter flights from outdated paper recordkeeping to digital administration.
+They provide an automated system of checks and balances that ensures each private jet charter flight complies with regulations.
 In addition, an automatic risk-assessment tool enhances safety.
-Before a charter flight is released, LevelFlight verifies, among other items, that pilot duty times and crew rest requirements are met, pilot training is current, and the Air Operator Certificate (AOC) is valid.
+Before a charter flight is released, LevelFlight verifies several key factors.
+These include meeting pilot duty times and crew rest requirements, pilot training is current, and the Air Operator Certificate (AOC) is valid.

 Real-time Data Verification

-Using qualitative and quantitative data collection tools, LevelFlight draws information from across multiple platforms and programs to create an enhanced level of situational awareness that is otherwise unavailable in the charter industry.
-Instead of pulling older information from FAA and insurance databases, LevelFlight uses data collection in real time from a wide range of sources to create objective and accurate flight reports.
+Using qualitative and quantitative data collection tools, LevelFlight draws information from across multiple platforms and programs.
+This data creates an enhanced level of situational awareness that is otherwise unavailable in the charter industry.
+Gone are the days of pulling outdated information from FAA and insurance databases.
+LevelFlight uses real-time data collection from a wide range of sources to create objective and accurate flight reports.

-While other companies offer compliance checks, LevelFlight is the only safety standard that verifies flight data against both US and global regulations from:
+Many other companies offer compliance checks.
+However, LevelFlight is the only safety standard that verifies flight data against both US and global regulations from:

 • US Federal Aviation Administration